 If you have practiced concentration intensively, moving to an expansive style of shi-ne can be frustrating.
 The difference I describe here may be difficult to find.
 It may seem insignificant, or another way of describing the same experience.
 But it might also be helpfully revealing, or even liberating, to re-frame your practice in this way.

-There are other preparatory practices for shi-ne; some are described in the Aro lineage online email course.
-You may find more in the resources listed below.
+There are other preparatory practices for shi-ne.
+Some are listed in the resources below.

 Why practice shi-ne?